Achievable logoAchievable logo

 The respiratory system facilitates gas exchange, ensuring the body receives oxygen and removes carbon dioxide.

-The respiratory system facilitates the exchange of oxygen and carbon dioxide.
-Air is transported through the trachea, bronchi, and bronchioles before reaching the alveoli, where gas exchange occurs.
-The system relies on pressure gradients to draw air into the lungs (inspiration) and expel it (expiration).
+Air travels through the trachea, bronchi, and bronchioles before reaching the alveoli, where gas exchange occurs.
+Breathing depends on pressure gradients that draw air into the lungs (inspiration) and push air out (expiration).

 Key pressures include:

-• Pleural pressure: The pressure in the narrow space between the lung pleura and chest wall, which is normally negative during respiration.
+• Pleural pressure: The pressure in the narrow space between the lung pleura and chest wall.
+It’s normally negative during respiration.

-• Alveolar pressure: The pressure inside the alveoli, which must decrease below atmospheric pressure during inspiration to allow airflow.
+• Alveolar pressure: The pressure inside the alveoli.
+It must drop below atmospheric pressure during inspiration to allow airflow into the lungs.

 Structure